 - Issued on date – This is the date on which the invoice is issued.
 All transactions settled between this date and your previous invoice date will be included on the invoice in question.

 - Merchant ID - The unique number you are given when you sign a contract with us which identifies your business on our systems.
-This is also known as your Customer Number.
+This is sometimes also known as your Customer Number or Worldpay Reference number.

 - VAT Reg number – You company’s VAT registration number.

 - Transaction Charges – Cards Acquired: For each transaction you take Worldpay charge a percentage fee to process the transaction.
 Cards Acquired are those under the Visa and MasterCard schemes.

 - Transaction Charges – Cards Processed for Other Acquirers: Cards from other schemes such as American Express and Diners are charged at a different rate.